Microhistory: Approach

 The most distinctive aspect of the microhistorical approach is the small scale of investigations.
 Microhistorians focus on small units in society, as a reaction to the generalisations made by the social sciences which do not necessarily hold up when tested against these smaller units.

 For instance, Ginzburg's 1976 work The Cheese and the Worms – "probably the most popular and widely read work of microhistory" – investigates the life of a single sixteenth-century Italian miller, Menocchio.
 The individuals microhistorical works are concerned with are frequently those whom Richard M. Tristano describes as "little people", especially those considered heretics.

+While microhistory reduces the scale of investigation, it simultaneously transforms the methodology of historical inquiry.
+Rather than rejecting macro-historical processes entirely, it treats them as complementary, using local studies to test broader generalizations.
+By placing the individual and everyday experience at the center of inquiry, microhistory seeks to restore “the human face of history.”
+Influenced by Clifford Geertz’s concept of “thick description,” microhistorians draw upon cultural anthropology to reveal the symbolic meanings embedded within historical phenomena.

 Carlo Ginzburg has written that a core principle of microhistory is making obstacles in sources, such as lacunae, part of the historical account.
 Relatedly, Levi has said that the point of view of the researcher becomes part of the account in microhistory.
 Other notable aspects of microhistory as a historical approach are an interest in the interaction of elite and popular culture, and an interest in the interaction between micro- and macro-levels of history.

+Microhistory also places strong emphasis on narrative, viewing the historian’s process of research and perspective as integral to the narrative itself.
+In doing so, microhistorians distinguish themselves from radical postmodern approaches by maintaining a commitment to factual historical reality.

+Since the 2010s, historical research has expanded to include the field of "global microhistory," which seeks to combine the detailed focus of microhistorical studies with broader transregional or global perspectives.